(Full time / Part time) 2021 start

 Entry requirements

-A bachelor degree with a 2:1 (Hons) in: journalism (theory-focused), television science, media-related studies, literature, sociology or politics.
+A bachelor degree with a 2:1 (Hons) in one of the following: a (theory focused) media-related course, communication studies, literature, history, sociology or politics.

-We may give preference to applicants who exceed our entry requirements.
 Relevant professional experience will also be considered from an applicant with an undergraduate degree in a preferred subject.
 We may request additional documentation to help inform our decision.
-Please note that meeting the entry requirements of this course doesn't guarantee an offer of a place.

 International qualifications